cjdev/react-router-hooks-test-driven/README.md

 To avoid property drilling and facilitate testing, dependencies are provided via a context hook.

 ## Alternative Styles
+- You can use property drilling instead of a context
-- It would be equally valid to use the useReducer() hook rather than the useState() hook
+- You can use the useReducer() hook rather than the useState() hook
-- It is also possible to put all state in a single global object, managed by a hierarchy of reducers.
+- It is possible to put all state in a single global object, managed by a hierarchy of reducers.
   This has the advantage of making individual components so simple that all they do is render properties and fire events.

 Any style that facilitates test driven design equally well is equally valid,